Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies: Related Work

 \subsection{Test Scenario Generation for AC}

-Authors in~\cite{DeepRoad} uses GANs to generate synthetic images to validate the driving robustness of deep learning based autonomous driving systems.
+Authors in~\cite{DeepRoad} use GANs to generate synthetic images to validate the driving robustness of deep learning-based autonomous driving systems.
 They also use metamorphic testing to check the consistency of the model outputs against different types of synthetic images.
 Another close work~\cite{DeepTest} proposes a systematic testing tool for evaluating DNN-based AC models.
-They do so by generating test cases using real world conditions such as rain and lightning conditions.
+They do so by generating test cases using real-world conditions such as rain and lightning conditions.
 They perform DNN logic coverage by adding transformations to test inputs within Udacity self-driving car challenge simulator~\cite{chauffeur}.
 Similar to~\cite{DeepRoad}, they also use domain-specific metamorphic relations to find fault behaviors of DNN.
-While the proposed work has achieved great results, it is limited in a way that the driving scenarios are only tested in a single-agent environment.
-Also, both~\cite{DeepTest} and~\cite{DeepRoad} would benefit from adding the same synthetic images in retraining of the tested DNN AC models to compare the robustness with the baseline models.
+While the proposed work has achieved great results, it is limited in way that the driving scenarios are only tested in a single-agent environment.
+Also, both~\cite{DeepTest} and~\cite{DeepRoad} would benefit from adding the same synthetic images in the retraining of the tested DNN AC models to compare the robustness with the baseline models.

-The authors in~\cite{Alessio} uses search-based testing technique to automatically create challenging virtual scenarios for testing self-driving cars.
-These scenarios are used to test AI driving models such as DeepDriving~\cite{chen2015deepdriving} to perform systematic testing of lane keeping systems.
+The authors in~\cite{Alessio} use a search-based testing technique to automatically create challenging virtual scenarios for testing self-driving cars.
+These scenarios are used to test AI driving models such as DeepDriving~\cite{chen2015deepdriving} to perform systematic testing of lane-keeping systems.
 While the work contributes to having more complex evaluation scenarios, it does not address the problem of AC testing in a realistic multi-agent driving environment.
 Authors in~\cite{8917103} use Bayesian optimization for test case generation for ACs.
-The proposed work learns parameters using system's output to create test case scenarios that lead AC into failure states.
+The proposed work learns parameters using the system's output to create test case scenarios that lead AC into failure states.
 While the authors are able to identify test cases for complex black boxes like autonomous systems, the work lacks complex driving scenarios with more than one AC in the same environment for testing purposes.